brudnak/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Class components are used when holding state, functional components can be passed props to present data.

 1. Describe state.

 1. Describe props.